jynewberg/sbcapseq/README.md

 After doing this, you can invoke the SBCapSeq scripts from any working directory while in your current bash session.
 Note that ```$HOME``` and ```$PATH``` are variables already predefined in the bash environment.

 ###Convert data to FASTQ format from BAM format
 Ion Torrent data can be exported in the BAM or FASTQ formats.
 Since BAM can store flow information, it is a recommended format for Ion Torrent data so you'll likely be dealing with this.
-However, the SBCaptureSeq workflow does not utilize flow information, and works from the FASTQ format.
+However, the SBCapSeq workflow does not utilize flow information, and works from the FASTQ format.
 If you are starting with BAM formatted data, you can use samtools with the ```sam2fastq.py``` script to convert the sequences to FASTQ.
 Navigate to the directory containing the BAM file you downloaded with this toolbox, then run:

 ```
 samtools view sbcapseq-toy.bam | sam2fastq.py - > sbcapseq-toy.fastq